keithamoss/govhack-tools/index.md

 If command-line tools aren't your thing skip down a bit to the section on QGIS for a cross-platform GUI built on, amongst other things, GDAL.

 Oh - and there are GDAL bindings available for [Perl](http://trac.osgeo.org/gdal/wiki/GdalOgrInPerl), [Python](http://trac.osgeo.org/gdal/wiki/GdalOgrInPython), [Java](http://trac.osgeo.org/gdal/wiki/GdalOgrInJava), [C#/.NET](http://trac.osgeo.org/gdal/wiki/GdalOgrInCsharp), [Ruby](http://trac.osgeo.org/gdal/wiki/GdalOgrInRuby), and [R](http://trac.osgeo.org/gdal/wiki/GdalOgrInR).
-Scroll on down to the [Language bindings](#Language_bindings) section for more suggestions of libraries to use in your favourite language.
+Scroll on down to the [Spatial analysis](#working-with-geographic-data-and-maps-analysis) section for more suggestions of libraries to use in your favourite language.

 ### Geocoding - turning an address into coordinates